-You can review the application questions on the Studentship Application and the 2024-25 guidance on completing an application document (links are on the How to Apply page).
+You can review the application questions on the 2025-26 MRC LID Studentship Application Questions and Guidance document (the link is on the How to Apply page).
 Please also see other sections of this documents for further questions/details required.